eriklarsen4/RNAseq/Volcanoes/Volcano-plot-tutorial.md

 library(readr) # For importing data and files
 ```

+## Background

 Our paired-end RNA-seq transcript reads (short reads) were first aligned using `Salmon`,
 a pseudo-alignment algorithm, in UA's HPC virtual computing environment

-  + basically, `Salmon` assigns ("maps") all the read fragments (`fastq` files) from an
+Basically, `Salmon` assigns ("maps") all the read fragments (`fastq` files) from an
-  + experiment according to a provided reference sequence
-  +   in this case, the reference sequence is the mouse transcriptome
+experiment according to a provided reference sequence.
+In this case, the reference sequence is the mouse transcriptome.

-  + having aligned all the read fragments, `Salmon` quantifies each gene's total number of fragments:
+Having aligned all the read fragments, `Salmon` quantifies each gene's total number of fragments
-      + how many read fragments aligned to the transcriptome reference sequence for each gene
+      (how many read fragments aligned to the transcriptome reference sequence for each gene)

-  + in this analysis, the reads do *not* account for alternative splicing, though `Salmon` is capable of doing so
+In this analysis, the reads do *not* account for alternative splicing, though `Salmon` is capable of doing so

-      + in other words, for a given sample, this workflow aligned read fragments according to a reference
+In other words, for a given sample, this workflow aligned read fragments according to a reference
-      + transcript sequence that did not distinguish different isoforms (splice variants)--
+transcript sequence that did not distinguish different isoforms (splice variants)--

-      + all reads within the gene's open reading frame are pooled together and not separated out for each isoform
+  all reads within the gene's open reading frame are pooled together and not separated out for each isoform

-        + one file contains each gene's read counts (transcripts per million reads) for a given sample
+  one file contains each gene's read counts (transcripts per million reads) for a given sample

-        + (1 file = all reads for each gene from one mouse's neurons)
+  (1 file = all reads for each gene from one mouse's neurons)

 Import the `Usegalaxy.org` data frame from the lab server
 (or [here](https://github.com/eriklarsen4/RNAseq/blob/master/Data/RNASeqRepResults.csv)) that contains